List of highest-grossing films in South Korea

-The following are lists of the highest-grossing domestic films in South Korea, by receipts and the number of tickets nationwide.
+The following are lists of the highest-grossing domestic films in South Korea by admissions and gross nationwide.

+Characteristics

+Story-wise, films with more than 10 million admissions tend to have a single protagonist, emotional bond with the audience, multi-layered conflicts, a central idea, and familiar stories.
+They also reflect the social situation and history of Korea.
+Power of the distributor and marketing, social issues, and summer and winter vacation release also affect performance.

 Domestic films by admissions

-This is listed by the tickets sold nationwide, as of August 10, 2025, according to the Korean Film Council (KOFIC).
+This is listed by the tickets sold nationwide, as of April 12, 2026, according to the Korean Film Council (KOFIC).
 However, information on KOFIC was accrued since 2004, making some films that released before 2004 either not included or not accurate regarding number of admissions.
 Number of admissions for films that released before 2004 was collected from trusted articles or news.